 Matúa

-Launching Spot Altitude AGL [m]: 250
+Launch Altitude AGL [m]: 250

 Description: Matúa is a private property.
 The owners have gently allowed pilots to use it, even though it is their own weekend house.
 In fact, its front yard serves as the launching spot indeed.